secretuniversity/secret-box-vite-template/tutorial/guide.md

 -  delete `tutorial/illustrations/secret-box-template.png`
 <br/>
-- create a snapshot of your running Secret Boxs and add it to the `illustrations/` directory, and reference it in the guide.

 ## Secret Box Frontend
 This is where all of your frontend code goes, under the `app/` directory and is setup as a [Vite](https://vitejs.dev/guide/)  project using the [Vue](https://vuejs.org/) framework and [Typescript](https://www.typescriptlang.org/) programming language.